 Prevention approach: digital peer support as a public health support intervention

-Adjacent to London and home to around 1.2 million people, Hertfordshire is diverse county with an expanding population and economy.
+Adjacent to London and home to around 1.2 million people, Hertfordshire is a diverse county with an expanding population and economy.
 Hertfordshire County Council’s Public Health team focus on measures to improve the public’s understanding about public health issues and prevent poor or ill health.

 The work commissioned by Public Health is vast and varied – including immunisation drives, sexual health services, health improvement initiatives, health protection advice, awareness raising, information and behaviour change campaigns, and mental health support services.
 The council’s focus on mental health and suicide prevention likewise covers a broad range of grant-funded preventative programmes to promote, for example physical activity, mindfulness, social connection, and mental health first aid training.